 - 1. Ensure the power button on the battery is OFF (in the out position) on all batteries being connected. - If you have multiple batteries, remove the protective plates from underneath all batteries, except the bottom battery.
 Stack the batteries. - 3.
 Ensure the power switch on the Titan Power module is in the OFF position (in the out position). - 4.
-Stack all batteries that will go under the power module together ensuring the rubber feet are aligned on top of the circle indentations of the battery pack.
-When connected, all of the led lights on the batteries should be off. - 5.
-Stack the Titan power module on top of the battery (or batteries), ensuring the rubber feet are aligned on top of the circle indentations of the battery pack. - 6.
-Stack the remaining batteries on top of the power module. - 7.
-Tighten the four metal latches on the sides of each battery, and the power module.
-You may need to press down on the generator to close the latch. - 8.
+Stack all batteries together ensuring the rubber feet are aligned on top of the circle indentations of the battery pack.
+When connected, all of the led lights on the batteries should be off. - Stack the Titan power module on top of the battery (or batteries), ensuring the rubber feet are aligned on top of the circle indentations of the battery pack. - Tighten the four metal latches on the sides of each battery, and the power module.
+You may need to press down on the generator to close the latch. - 7.
 The battery (or batteries) are now connected.

-2. PROGRAM THE METER
+2. PROGRAM THE TITAN METER

 - Turn on all batteries by ensuring the button on each battery is pressed in.
 The led lights on the batteries only indicate there is power at the terminals.
 This is a safety feature rather than an indicator the battery is on.
 Turning on one battery will light all buttons on all connected batteries, however only batteries with the button pressed in will be in use. - 2.
 Turn the Titan Power Module to ON. - 3.
 Program the meter to the combined AMP-HOURS of ALL battery packs that will be in use: - a) Determine the total amp hours of batteries connected.
 If using LiFePo4, each battery is 90ah, if using NMC, each battery is 74ah.
 For example if you have 3 LiFePo4 batteries, your total amp hours is 3x90= 270 ah. - b) Open your app on your phone, and program the meter to the correct amp hours.
-You can see instructions on how to use the app in section. - c) Alternately, you can program the meter without the app by following the instructions in the battery meter section.
+You can see instructions on how to use the app in section c) Alternately you can program the meter by following the instructions in the battery meter section.